ABradRoberts/ABradRoberts.GitHub.IO/htb_writeups/shocker.md

 curl -H "User-Agent: () { :; }; echo; echo; ${PAYLOAD}" ${TARGET}
 ```

+# I'm vulnerable to ShellShock, how do I fix this?

+First off, your webpage might just be vulnerable to OS Injection that happens to look like ShellShock.
+It's prolly vulnerable but just to be sure, double check by running the following:<br>
+`env val='() { :; }; echo VULNERABLE' bash -c "echo Hello World"`

+If you see `VULNERABLE` then, you guessed it...

+This is a vulnerability in bash itself so to fix this, you'll have to update bash.

+Update with apt:<br>
+`sudo apt-get update && sudo apt-get install --only-upgrade bash`

+Update with yum:<br>
+`sudo yum update bash`

+Good rule of thumb is to always stay up-to-date on patches!

 <p align="center">
     <a href="https://LinkedIn.com/in/bradley-roberts">
         <img alt="LinkedIn" src="https://abradroberts.github.io/images/li_icon.png" width="32" height="32"></a>&nbsp;&nbsp;&nbsp;